 All the movement from studio to studio really solidified my understanding that Wing Chun is a concept-driven martial art that can be practiced anywhere.
-I have spent the last 17 years of my life with this style of kung fu and it never ceases to amaze me.
+I have spent over 20 years of my life with this style of kung fu and it never ceases to amaze me.
 I continue to look forward to learning more about this style.